-The philosophy of Bhuddha is centered around Nirvana or the Void.
-References to Void centric meditation techniques were known even before the time of Bhuddha.
+The philosophy of Buddha is centered around Nirvana or the Void.
+References to Void centric meditation techniques were known even before the time of Buddha.
 Vigyan Bhairav Tantra text speaks of 122 different meditation techniques.
 A few techniques in this text are void centric.
-This text also lists fullness centric meditation techniques, the most important of which is related to the points where the incoming and the outgoing breaths meet.
-The Bhagawath Geeta text also refers these point.
+This text also lists fullness centric meditation techniques.
+The important among them is about the point(s) where the incoming and the outgoing breaths meet.
+The Bhagwat Geeta text also refers these point.

-The Sanskrit word for Void is “Shoonya”.
+The Sanskrit word for Emptiness is “Shoonya”.
 The above verse however refers to the state (स्थितिः) of fullness (भारिता).
-Both void state and the state of fullness are an experience of the mind.
+Both Emptiness and the state of fullness are an experience of the mind.
 A certain meditation technique can lead to the experience of void while another can lead to the experience of fullness.
 Techniques which involve the use of Prana or the life force yield a feeling of fullness.

 What are the two points in the above verse.
 They are easy to understand under the guidance of a meditation master like Gurudev Sri Sri Ravishankar.
 Understanding the practical aspect of the verse provides an invaluable tool to feel content when the mind is bothered by a sense of lack.
 Should a person undergoing depression resort to fullness centric meditation technique?
 Psychologists and researchers will surely study different classes of meditation in the coming decades.